alexmartyniuk/kafka-cli/README.md

 ```
 The version can be different.
 It depends on the currently actual version of the tool.

-To configure broker host and timeout run:
+To configure the broker host and timeout run:
 ```
 kafka-cli config
 Current configuration: